nvardhanveerati/cloud_project1/README.md

 ```
 python3 cloud_project1/web_tier/scalingOut.py
 ```
-5. Point the workload generating code to the web-tier endpoint and run the workload generator code.
+5. Point the workload generating code to the web-tier endpoint and run the multithreaded workload generator code.